15 Parenting Tips From History’s Greatest Fathers

 In Montaigne’s 1575 Essays, the French Renaissance philosopher expresses his opinions regarding child rearing (and a multitude of other subjects).
 Among them was that parents should live modestly so they can give their children the majority of their resources, that a father should be honest with his children about his feelings, and that he shouldn’t try to be a frightening figure.
-He also wrote, “I think it more decent and wholesome for children to drink no wine till after sixteen or eighteen years of age.”
-Of course, modern parents will want to keep their children away from the liquor cabinet for even longer, as the legal drinking age today is 21.
+Montaigne also wrote, “I think it more decent and wholesome for children to drink no wine till after 16 or 18 years of age.”
+Of course, modern parents will want to keep their children away from the liquor cabinet for even longer, since the legal drinking age today is 21.

 2. It Gets Better // Miguel de Cervantes (c.
 1547-1616)

 When Cervantes wrote “time ripens all things; no man is born wise,” in part two of Don Quixote, he wasn’t talking specifically about fatherhood, but it certainly applies.
 You don’t know what it’s like to be a parent until you’re thrown into that situation, and from there, you spend the rest of your life learning.

 3. Be Able to Pick Your Child Out of a Lineup // William Shakespeare (1564-1616)

 During Act Two, Scene Two of Shakespeare’s The Merchant of Venice, Launcelot says to his blind father, Gobbo, “It is a wise father that knows his own child,” before revealing himself as said son.
 Shakespeare himself had three children with his wife Anne Hathaway.

 4. Encourage Intellectual and Physical Growth // Benjamin Franklin (1706-1790)